Hồ Đức Phớc: Career

 He joined the Communist Party of Vietnam on July 5, 1993.

 He used to work as an accountant, Chief Accountant of Quỳnh Lưu Construction Enterprise, Nghệ An (January 1988 – May 1993), Chief Accountant of Construction Enterprise 5, Construction Company 7, Nghệ An (May 1993 – October 1994); Chief Accountant of Construction Investment Project Management Board in Cửa Lò town, Nghệ An (October 1994 – October 1997).

 After that, he was elected as a member of the Executive Committee of the Town Party Committee, Member of the Town People's Committee, Head of the Finance and Pricing Department of Cửa Lò town, Nghệ An (October 1997 – September 2000); Member of the Executive Committee of the Town Party Committee, Vice Chairman of the People's Committee of Cửa Lò town, Nghệ An (September 2000 – May 2004), Deputy Secretary of the Town Party Committee, Chairman of the People's Committee of Cửa Lò town (May 2004 – August 2007).

 Member of the Executive Committee of the Provincial Party Committee, Member of the Standing Committee of the Provincial Party Committee, Vice Chairman of the People's Committee of Nghệ An Province (August 2007 – October 2010); Deputy Secretary of the Provincial Party Committee, Vice Chairman of the People's Committee of Nghệ An Province (October 2010 – December 2010); Deputy Secretary of the Provincial Party Committee, Chairman of the People's Committee of Nghệ An province (December 2010 – May 2013).

 Secretary of Nghệ An Provincial Party Committee from March 12, 2013, to April 16, 2016.

 Chairman of Nghệ An Provincial People's Council from December 18, 2015, to June 29, 2016.
 Member of the Party Central Committee (January 26, 2016–present).

 On April 5, 2016, at the last session of the 13th National Assembly, Hồ Đức Phớc was elected to hold the position of State Auditor General.

 On April 8, 2021, he was nominated by Prime Minister Phạm Minh Chính, approved by the XIV National Assembly and President Nguyễn Xuân Phúc signed a decision to appoint him to the position of Minister of Finance of Vietnam, period 2016 – 2021.

 On May 26, 2021, at Decision 767/QD-TTg, Prime Minister Phạm Minh Chính decided to appoint Mr. Hồ Đức Phớc, Minister of Finance and Chairman of the Management Council of Vietnam Social Insurance, to replace him.
-Mr. Đinh Tiến Dũng has been appointed as Secretary of the Hanoi Party Committee.
+Mr. Đinh Tiến Dũng has been appointed Secretary of the Hanoi Party Committee.

 On July 28, 2021, he was nominated by Prime Minister Phạm Minh Chính, approved by the 15th National Assembly and President Nguyen Xuan Phuc signed a decision to appoint him to the position of Minister of Finance of Vietnam, period 2021 – 2026.